7 best board games to help children think big

 Like sneaking veggies into dessert, these board games teach STEM, strategy, and executive functions through the joys of play.

 - Many popular board games offer little more than colorful distractions, lacking both thoughtful design or quality learning principles.

 - However, the recent board game renaissance has resulted in a host of new games that teach children a range of hard and soft skills through play.

 - We look at some of the best new board games and offer tips to find even more.

 Monopoly is the worst.
 No, we're not talking protracted game sessions or sore losers tossing the board across the room like a vengeful titan.
 We're talking game design.

 Nor does Monopoly stand alone.
-Many classic board games fail to engage children beyond bright colors and mechanical play.
-Trouble, Mouse Trap, and The Game of Life require little of players beyond letting the pips to divine success or failure—what game enthusiasts call "roll your dice, move your mice."
+Many classic board games fail to engage children beyond bright colors and rote play.
+Trouble, Mouse Trap, and The Game of Life require little of players beyond leaving the pips to divine success or failure—what game enthusiasts call "roll your dice, move your mice."

 Parents looking for something more in their children's entertainment are in luck.
 We're currently living through a board game renaissance.
 New games come out yearly that help children develop skills in STEM, strategy, and executive functions.
 Less about luck and more about engaging with core mechanics, these games challenge children to plan their moves around probability, cause and effect, and reading other players.

 Two quick notes on our thought process.
 First, to keep this family friendly, every game here can be played with at least four players.
 This means otherwise excellent board games like Go and Chess will be absent.
 The games also need to be playable by the average 10-year-old.
 Sorry, Twilight Imperium.
 We love you, but your table-top spread is too intimidating for this list.